j0serobles/D3-Challenge/README.md

 ### Notes:
 There are two sets of files for each of the homework assignments:

+`index.html` - Landing page, contains links to other pages.

-`index.html` - Contains the HTML page for the Core assignment (Static Scatter plot).
+`index1.html` - Contains the HTML page for the Core assignment (Static Scatter plot).

 `apps.js`    - Contains the Javascript logic for the Core assignment.